-Kosovo declared its independence on February 17, 2008, beginning a new chapter after almost 10 years of UN administration following NATO intervention in 1999.
-Kosovo’s immediate challenge is to build the capacity of its governing institutions, enabling it to integrate into Western European and Trans-Atlantic structures, while at the same time ensuring the protection and integration of minorities, particularly Kosovo Serbs.
+Following the 1999 NATO intervention in Kosovo, the immediate challenge was to address the humanitarian needs of the hundreds of thousands of Kosovars displaced during the conflict and then build the institutional and human capacity needed to create a modern and fully functional state.
+Kosovo declared its independence in February 2008; followed by four years of internationally “supervised independence” which ended in September 2012.
+The current challenge for Europe’s newest country is to build the capacity of its governing institutions, enabling it to integrate into Western European and Trans-Atlantic structures, while at the same time ensuring the protection and integration of minorities, particularly Kosovo Serbs.

 Kosovo is now an independent country working towards European integration.
 New government institutions and the foundations of a judicial system have been crafted with major assistance from USAID and other donors.
 Now USAID has transitioned from starting up economic ministries and independent agencies to enhancing the ability of these public organizations to manage the overall economy.

 To date, USAID been instrumental in establishing core functions of the Ministry of Finance and Economy; installing modern budget and treasury processes; establishing a tax administration that has collected over €1 billion in taxes to date; creating a core legal framework for a functioning market economy; helping to establish a Central Bank and a rapidly growing banking sector with 6 licensed banks; assisting in the privatization of 90% of socially-owned enterprises; and implementing a Property Tax which contributes to about 30% of municipal own-source revenues.

 Since 1999, USAID has worked to develop the private sector with the aim of increasing sales and employment for the long-term growth of local enterprises; reducing reliance on imports; and developing an improved business operating environment.